SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cloud-fieldbus.md

 Finally, click **Save** to save your settings.

-If you edit a device protocol that is currently in use, you may need to

-* restart the terminals that use the device protocol,
-* reconfigure dashboards and widgets that use the device protocol.

-#### <a name="configureCAN"></a>Configuring CAN bus data
+#### <a name="configureCAN"></a>Configuring CAN bus device protocols

-CAN device protocols can be configured in a very similar way as Modbus device protocols.
+CAN bus device protocols can be configured in a very similar way as Modbus device protocols.
 For more information, see [Configuring Modbus data](#configureModbus) above.
 The differences are:

 * Holding registers are used to describe the different pieces of data inside CAN messages.
 * Enter the CAN message ID of the specific message the data should be extracted from.
 Use a hexadecimal number for the message ID.